Be careful Before to Invest in Stock: QIAGEN N.V. (QGEN)

 QIAGEN N.V.
 (QGEN) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock showed 1.46% volatility in recent week and indicated 1.83% volatility in last month.
-The Company’s beta coefficient sits at 0.9.
+VOLATILITY FACTOR: The stock remained 2.29% volatile in recent week and indicated 2.03% volatility in last month.
+The Company’s beta coefficient sits at 0.91.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.78 measure stock volatility.
+ATR value of 0.86 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is 12.80%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 65.90% and Operating Margin is seen at 17.50%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 3.60%.
 Return on Equity (ROE) is 7.60% and Return on Investment (ROI) is 4.80%.